 Netflix has been doing quite well.
 It stock price is comfortably above $300/share with forecasts of more growth potential ahead.
 Netflix turned itself around, in part, due to its original content (House of Cards, Orange is the New Black).
 Much like AMC has experienced over the past years, quality content brought consumers.

 “It must remember, however, that, as content becomes more and more competitive across streaming services and network television, the biggest point of differentiation lies elsewhere.”

 However, this strategy is also being adopted by other streaming services like Hulu, Crackle and Amazon.
 With so many providers trying their hand at original content, consumers will have more choices within the same available time.

-Great content will continue to pull in consumers but, as the market becomes more crowded, Netflix should begin carving out differentiation by its brand.
+Great content will continue to pull in consumers but, as the market becomes more crowded, to continue the Netflix success, the company should begin carving out differentiation by its brand.
 Netflix currently positions itself with the tagline of “Watch Responsibly.”
 But that’s overly clever (clever = not believable) and is a sign that it has not captured what represents the highest intensity for the Netflix subscriber.

 Netflix is in a great position and has a real opportunity to create separation in the marketplace.
 It must remember, however, that, as content becomes more and more competitive across streaming services and network television, the biggest point of differentiation lies elsewhere.

 Apple TV Tom Dougherty, CEO - Stealing Share 27 July 2017 Apple TV falls behind Google, Amazon and Roku Here’s something catching me off guard today.
 An eMarketer report says Roku is the nation’s most used streaming device.
 But that’s not the only shocking part.
 Apple...